Here are some common mistakes bakers make. Let's fix them.

 When we think of mise en place (literally, to put in place), we think of chopping vegetables and mincing garlic for cooking.
 However, often we need to consider baking.

 Then, we wind up where ingredients are at different temperatures (eggs and milk might be cold from the refrigerator) and won't blend well during mixing.

 The Fix = Prior Preparation

 It can be hard to remember to take the time to read through a recipe before you begin, but it can save you so much time in the long run.
-In a recipe, you'll find out how much of each ingredient you need and how the ingredients are blended together to get the desired result.
+In a recipe, you'll find out how much of each ingredient you need and how the ingredients are blended to get the desired result.

 It's inconvenient to suddenly realize that you need to toast some coconut before blending it into a batter or frosting or discovering that you need to measure out a certain amount of spice when your hands are covered in butter or flour.

-Always measure out and prepare each ingredient necessary to your recipe before baking.
+You can always measure out and prepare each ingredient necessary to your recipe before baking.